RoboJackets/software-training-old/projects/week_7/Instructions.md

 The idea is that the D gain is applied in the negative sign of the derivative of the error.
 It should help will dampening (reducing) the oscillations you see from a high P gain.

-Finally the K_P is applied to the integral of the error.
+Finally the K_I is applied to the integral of the error.
 Since our system is discrete it will just be summation of the past errors.
 Theoretically the integral should be able to take any value, but often this can lead to a failure case known as integral windup.
 Essentially the integral gets so large the system becomes unstable.